zengersoong/50.005----Computational-Data-Science/README.md

 1. Machine learning through sklearn .
 2. Data preprocessing and classification .
 3. Using different feature selections to optimise the classifer/ improve results (top - k Features, kNearestNeighbours, top-k percentile) .
 4. Using Weka with package, "Time Series Forecasting" .
+(Only screenshots, in weka pdf)
 5. Evaluate linear regression with / without attribute(feature) selection.